J-Siu/johnsiu.com/content/blog/auto_docker.md

 date: 2020-07-09T23:27:25-04:00
 author: "John Siu"
 title: "Docker Image - Mass Auto Update"
-description: "Mass Docker Image Update"
+description: "Mass Dockerfile auto update script."
 tags: ["docker","lib"]
 ---
 Not sure how others deal with 100s+ images, but this is how I do it.